MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-discovery.md

 Microsoft Defender for Endpoint provides a device discovery capability that helps you find unmanaged devices connected to your corporate network without the need for extra appliances or cumbersome process changes.
 Device discovery uses onboarded endpoints, in your network to collect, probe, or scan your network to discover unmanaged devices.
 The device discovery capability allows you to discover:

-- laptops, workstations and servers not yet onboarded to Microsoft Defender for Endpoint
+- Enterprise endpoints (Laptops, workstations and servers) not yet onboarded to Microsoft Defender for Endpoint
-- Network devices like routers
+- Network devices like routers and switches
 - IoT devices like printers and cameras

 Whether it's an unpatched printer, a network devices with weak security configuration, or a server with no security controls, Unknown and unmanaged devices, introduce significant risks to your network.
 Once devices are discovered, you can: